typectx/typectx/packages/docs/docs/guides/context-propagation/assemblers.md

 ---
-title: "Assemblers for Context Propagation - typectx"
+title: "Assemblers for Context Propagation"
 description: "Learn about Assemblers in typectx, a powerful feature for context propagation and creating nested dependency injection containers in TypeScript applications."
 keywords:
     - assemblers